anduytran/LibManage/README.md

 ● New User creation/registration should be available

-● UI design should contain elements commonly found or expected such as a user profile, login, logout.
+● UI design should contain elements commonly found or expected such as a user profile, login, logout

 ● Consideration for design aesthetics